Makuuchi: Becoming

-Elevation to yokozuna rank is a multi-stage process.
-After a tournament, the Yokozuna Deliberation Council, a body of lay people (that is, not former sumo wrestlers) who are appointed by the Japan Sumo Association to provide an independent quality control on yokozuna promotion, meet and discuss the performance of the top-ranked wrestlers.
-Usually, at the instigation of the Japan Sumo Association, they can make a recommendation that a particular ōzeki-ranked wrestler has the necessary attributes to be promoted.
+Elevation to rank is a multi-stage process.
+After a tournament, the Yokozuna Deliberation Council, a body of lay people (that is, not former sumo wrestlers) who are appointed by the Japan Sumo Association to provide an independent quality control on promotion, meet and discuss the performance of the top-ranked wrestlers.
+Usually, at the instigation of the Japan Sumo Association, they can make a recommendation that a particular -ranked wrestler has the necessary attributes to be promoted.
 Their recommendation is then passed to the Judging division and then the Board of Directors of the Sumo Association who make the final decision.